 Green recipes for St Patrick’s Day are a must!
-These Lime Sherbet Floats are a kid-friendly tradition in our house.
+These St Patrick’s Day Floats (Lime Sherbet Floats) are a quick and easy, kid-friendly tradition in our house.

 Lime Sherbet Floats isn’t really a recipe…there are just two ingredients and just a couple steps.
 But, if you are anything like me, having some green recipes can be important stuff this time of the year, so sharing our yearly tradition — no matter how easy — is a must.